meltyness/ratchet-pawl/README.md

 They allow definition of devices and users, as well as a backend API to be fetched by the ratchet TACACS daemon on launch.

+`pawl` forms a sort of publisher over `ratchet` instances, but currently it can only realistically tolerate a single `ratchet` correctly.

 ## Future plans / Roadmap
 - [ ] ❌ Detailed input sanitization / validation
 - [ ] ❓ assess pre-hashing architecture, so that